joelparkerhenderson/system-quality-attributes/doc/heterogeneity/index.md

 </span>

+**Define heterogeneous:** <span data-chatgpt-prompt="define heterogeneous (computers and software)">Heterogeneous refers to a mixture or combination of different types, models, or brands of computers and software.
+It implies that the computing environment is not uniform, and different systems with diverse platforms, operating systems, architectures, or configurations are interconnected and used together for a common purpose, such as data processing, communication, or collaboration.
+Heterogeneous computing requires specialized tools and techniques to manage the complexity and ensure compatibility and interoperability among the different components.</span>

 ## See Also

 * [Wikipedia: Homogeneity and heterogeneity](https://wikipedia.org/wiki/Homogeneity_and_heterogeneity): uses diverse technologies, such as multiple languages and frameworks.

 * [Dictionary: heterogeneous](https://www.dictionary.com/browse/heterogenous): different in kind; unlike; incongruous. composed of parts or elements that are all of different kind. not homogeneous.

-* [OpenAI: heterogeneous](https:://openai.com): <span data-chatgpt-prompt="define heterogeneous (computers and software)">Heterogeneous refers to a mixture or combination of different types, models, or brands of computers and software.
-It implies that the computing environment is not uniform, and different systems with diverse platforms, operating systems, architectures, or configurations are interconnected and used together for a common purpose, such as data processing, communication, or collaboration.
-Heterogeneous computing requires specialized tools and techniques to manage the complexity and ensure compatibility and interoperability among the different components.</span>